 Psychotherapy will provide you with a more balanced view of what is causing you concern or pain, allowing you to be heard and feel supported.
 It will help you recognize and utilize your strengths, and teach you tools to make changes and achieve your goals.

 During the initial phone call, prospective clients provide a brief overview of what is bringing them in for services.
 This allows me to ensure that my training and experience is well matched to the caller's presenting issues.

 In the first meeting we begin a comprehensive evaluation so that I can get a clear picture of your unique history, life experiences, and current concerns.
 This can take from one to three sessions.
 With this information, we will create a plan together to achieve your goals.
 During this initial evaluation I will take a lot of notes to help me remember details, but as we continue to meet this will lessen.

 I realize that many people have never attended a therapy appointment before.
 You may be nervous, and have many questions about your treatment.
 This is a typical reaction, and you are not alone in these feelings.
 In the first few minutes of the session we will discuss policies so you know what to expect.
 Once these logistics are out of the way, I want to really learn what you are experiencing, and what may be troubling you.
 This is your time to voice your concerns, fears, and ask questions.

-For clients with children, be advised that babies in arms are welcome in sessions.
-Please make reliable childcare arrangements for toddlers and older children, unless they are a part of a prearranged family therapy session.
-This allows clients the opportunity to make the most out of their time with their therapist, and also prevents children, including little ones, from being exposed to the personal and sensitive information that is often a part of the therapeutic dialogue.
+For clients with children, be advised that young babies in arms are welcome in sessions.
+Please make reliable childcare arrangements for toddlers and older children.
+This allows clients to make the most out of their time with their therapist, and also prevents children, including little ones, from being exposed to the personal and sensitive information that is often part of the therapeutic dialogue.
 Your understanding and cooperation is very much appreciated.

 Fee Schedule and Session Options